-But here at J. Gonzalez Law Firm, we know that sadly this is not always the case, as summer time holds plenty of hazards for drivers.
+But here at J. Gonzalez Injury Attorneys, we know that sadly this is not always the case, as summer time holds plenty of hazards for drivers.
 In fact, some of the most dangerous times of the year for driving are the days around July 4th and the beginning of August.

 The following are some of the reasons why driving becomes more dangerous during the summer months:

 - Vacation road trips: Roads have more drivers and get backed up because so many people hit the highways for summer breaks.
 To make things even tougher for everyone, out-of-towners (or individuals from out-of-state) are less familiar with the roads they are on, making the likelihood of accidents higher.

 - Fatigue: On these vacation road trips, motorists usually have to cover long distances, which is usually much farther than they would drive on even the busiest days in their hometowns.
 If they stay behind the wheel for too long, they may begin to lose their ability to focus and concentrate, and potentially even fall asleep if driving at night.

 - Inexperienced drivers: The fact that school is out increases the likelihood that there will be more teenagers on the road.
 There are many situations they may not have been faced with, particularly if they travel beyond home, and that uncertainty and inexperience can be dangerous for all other drivers on the road.